mendix/docs/content/en/docs/developerportal/portfolio-management/insights.md

 ## 1 Introduction

-The **Insights** page in the Portfolio Management app offers important data and visualizations to help you gain valuable insights into your portfolio.
+The **Insights** page in the Portfolio Management app is a dashboard that offers important data and visualizations to help you gain valuable insights into your portfolio.

 ## 2 Active Initiatives per Selection